vandrada/csb/chromoprocessor/README.md

 * `--verbose`: output additional information.

 # Examples
-The easiset way to create the file with the name of the BAM files to process is with `ls` if you're going to call `chromoprocessor` from the same directory where the BAM files are, or with `find` otherwise, i.e `ls *.bam > to_process.txt`.
+The easiest way to create the file with the name of the BAM files to process is with `ls`, i.e `ls *.bam > to_process.txt`.
 Of course, the name of the file is completely arbitrary and can be anything.

 After the file is produced it's as simple as